metacall/core/docs/README.md

 ## 7. Platform Support

-The following platforms and architectures have been tested and are known work correctly with all plugins of **METACALL**.
+The following platforms and architectures have been tested and are known to work correctly with all plugins of **METACALL**.

 | Operative System |    Architecture     |  Compiler   |
 | :--------------: | :-----------------: | :---------: |